 During the worst period of your life…

 Of course.
 Cannon helped me get through it.
 It was funny the way we met.
 1962.
 I was working at Plaza Records and I was across the street in this room.
 In walks Ernie Andrews and Cannonball.
 They were waiting for Joe Zawinul to review some tunes that they were going to record.
 Well, Ernie sees me and walks over.
 And when he introduces me, Cannon goes, “Ah ha!
 The Fox!
 I knew our paths would cross some day!”
 It’s amazing, ’cause Cannon listened to absolutely everything.
 Now segue to Capitol Records in 1964.
 Six months after I get to Capitol, they sign Cannonball Adderley.
-He’s up in the executive office with the vice president, Voyle Gilmore, and the president, Allen W. Livingstone.
+He’s up in the executive office with the vice president, Voyle Gilmore, and the president, Alan W. Livingston.
 They asked him which member of the production staff he wanted to work with.
 He said “Get me David.”
 See, there was a terrific jazz producer and arranger working for Capitol named David Cavanaugh.
-So Livingstone says to Voyle Gilmore, “Buzz Cavanaugh and have him come up here.”
-Cannonball says, “No, no, no!”—and he starts waving his hands, I can just picture it now—”I want David Axelrod.”
+So Livingston says to Voyle Gilmore, “Buzz Cavanaugh and have him come up here.”
+Cannonball says, “No, no, no!”—and he starts waving his hands, I can just picture it now—“I want David Axelrod.”
 Cannonball had heard The Fox, he knew that I knew what was going on with bebop.
 Cavanaugh was old.
 I loved Monk, but Cavanaugh thought that jazz had stopped with Basie.